code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 This view is doing a bit more than just adding all the `id`s from `todosById`.
 It also accounts for existence of a `filter` in state, which don't yet exist in state.
 This is how **Engine help gradually evolving the state as application evolves**.
-We'll set the filter when user clicks on "All", "Active" and "Completed" buttons in the `Footer`.
-But before that, let's add this producer to our `App`:
+The filter will be set later, when user clicks on "All", "Active" and "Completed" buttons in the `Footer`.
+But before that, add this producer to `App`:

 ```diff
 (App as any).producers = [syncVisibleTodoIds];